reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: https://st3pr.gitbook.io/st3pr

 Track your daily steps and get rewarded with $B3TR for every step you take.

-Their Corgi Gang 2.0 NFTs has some massive utility with each step being worth up to 200% more, plus you can stake them at WorldofV to earn the WoV Token daily!🐶
+Their Corgi Gang 2.0 NFTs [^1] has some massive utility with each step being worth up to 200% more, plus you can stake them at WorldofV to earn the WoV Token daily!🐶

+While the Corgi Gang 2.0 NFTs offer a nice 200% multiplier, they can be expensive.
+They have recently added Genesis Cards at a 150% multiplier and VeHashes at a 100% multiplier.

 If you're feeling especially steppy, their rank 1 Corgi Gang NFTs boost your earnings by 1100% - they do carry a large pricetag, however.
+Lots of options to decide between!

-Support channels: Discord
+**Support channels: Discord**

 #st3pr
 ___